tcheric/KanbanBoard/README.md

 -   [ ] User can mark a task in "To-do" as "Doing"
 -   [ ] User can mark a task in "Doing" as "Done"
 -   [ ] User can remove a task by pressing on a button
+-   [ ] User can highlight tasks by double-clicking

 ## Bonus features